What comes to your mind when you think of the term Employee Engagement?

 Making your employees work continuously will exhaust them.
 Here, the issue of employee burnout is real and you must not overlook it.
 An employees’ work-life balance is as important as your company’s growth.

-It is when your employees feel happy that they will give their best.
+When your employees feel enthusiastic about their work they will give their best.
 Hence, you should always try to create a positive work environment.
 Having such an environment will boost the emotional commitment the employees have towards their work.

 At the same time, you should encourage healthy competition within the employees to keep up their morale.